-This made-up sample transcript is for our transcribers' reference on points of
+This made-up sample transcript is for our transcribers' reference on points of style.

 For an example of a real transcription in the different file formats our customers receive, check out the sample transcript entry in our customer FAQ.